 I have been writing about meditation, spirituality, and inner resources for about 15 years now, mostly on the Internet.
 On a few occasions, people have expressed to me that they think there is something self indulgent about meditation and contemplative spirituality.
 These people apparently feel that meditators should be doing something to make the world better, rather than just sitting “doing nothing.”

 Also, on a couple occasions, people have expressed that they feel there is something a bit narcissistic about meditation and inwardness.
-These people seemed to be under the impression that meditators became infatuated with their inner world.
+These people seem to be under the impression that meditators became infatuated with their inner world.
 Since many Spiritual Naturalists engage in some form of meditation or contemplation, I suspect that some here have encountered people with ideas like this.
 Here is my response to them.

 One often hears that it is our responsibility to change the world, to make it better.
 On the surface this is certainly a praiseworthy goal.
 To those who take this goal seriously, someone sitting in meditation appears to be doing nothing to make the world better.
 So from this point of view it makes sense to think of meditation as a somewhat self indulgent.